-Nucleocapsid protein epitopes / antigen targets
+Nucleocapsid protein B-cell epitopes / antigen targets

 Nucleocapsid is widely used as a highly sensitive antigen target for antibody testing.
-We ordered a peptide of one of the most antigenic sequences of the highly antigenic nucleocapsid protein (NP produces large signals in ELISA of convalescent sera).
-Because of concerns about ADE, Nuc B-cell epitopes will be used as negative controls for ELISA.
-If concerns about ADE risk are https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4766047/ resolved, then these selections might be considered for use in a vaccine.
+We ordered a peptide of one of the most antigenic sequences of the highly antigenic Nucleocapsid protein (NP produces large signals in ELISA of convalescent sera).
+Because of concerns about ADE, we have not yet included Nucleocapsid B-cell epitopes in our vaccine designs.
+It is possible to use them as negative controls for ELISA.
+If concerns about ADE risk are resolved, then these selections might be considered for use in a vaccine.
 We have designed longer peptides, and shorter portions of this peptide.